A Fluctuation-Dissipation Structure of Quantum Dynamical Semigroups Reveals a Unique Internal Hamiltonian

 For a finite-dimensional system with a general system-environment interaction $\hH_I=\sum_{i} \hT_i\otimes \hB_i$, the Born-Markov and secular approximations yield a Liouvillian $\calL$ described by traceless Lindblad operators $\hL_k=\sum_{i} c_{ki}(\omega) \hT_i(\omega)$ and a Hamiltonian $\hH_S+\hH_{LS}$, with the Lamb shift $\hH_{LS}=\sum_{\omega,i, j} S_{ij}(\omega) \hT_i^\dagger(\omega) \hT_{j}(\omega)$ commuting with $\hH_S$.
 These are constructed from the system's energy eigenoperators $\hT_{i}(\omega) = \sum_{\epsilon_a - \epsilon_b = \omega} \dyad{\epsilon_a} \hT_{i} \dyad{\epsilon_b}$, where $\hH_S\ket{\epsilon_a}=\epsilon_a\ket{\epsilon_a}$.
 Thus, applying the corollary the unique Hamiltonian is $\hHp=\hH_S+\hH_{LS}$.

 {\it Final remarks.} A primary objective of open quantum systems theory is to define an internal energy for arbitrary interacting systems.
-For QDSs, this definition has been considered intrinsically ambiguous, with resolutions often based on intuition or principles such as minimum dissipation~\cite{Colla2022, Hayden2022}.
-We resolve this ambiguity using a fluctuation-dissipation framework that uniquely identifies the Hamiltonian governing unitary evolution, thereby enabling a physically consistent definition of internal energy.
+For quantum dynamical semigroups (QDSs), this definition has long been regarded as intrinsically ambiguous, with resolutions typically relying on external principles such as minimal dissipation~\cite{Colla2022, Hayden2022}.
+In this work, we resolve this ambiguity by employing a fluctuation-dissipation framework that uniquely identifies the Hamiltonian governing the unitary evolution, thereby enabling a physically consistent definition of internal energy.

-We introduce a framework for finite-dimensional QDSs that characterizes the non-unitary evolution $\calLp_{\mathrm{NU}}$ in~\eqref{eq:defLNUprimea} via two real matrices: a symmetric diffusion matrix $\mD$, which embodies quantum Langevin forces, and an antisymmetric dissipation matrix $\mC$, which encodes dissipative effects.
-This formulation uses these physical matrices rather than Lindblad operators.
-We prove that $\mD$ and $\mC$ are invariant under the symmetry group of the generator $\calL$.
+We introduce a framework for finite-dimensional QDSs that characterizes the non-unitary part $\calLp_{\mathrm{NU}}$ in~\eqref{eq:defLNUprimea} via two real matrices: a symmetric diffusion matrix $\mD$, which embodies quantum Langevin forces, and an antisymmetric dissipation matrix $\mC$, which encodes dissipative effects.
+This formulation is expressed directly in terms of these physical matrices rather than Lindblad operators.
+We prove that $\mD$ and $\mC$ are invariant under the full symmetry group of the generator $\calL$.

+Consequently, all equivalent decompositions of the Liouville superoperator collapse into the form given in Eq.~\eqref{eq:mainres1}, which depends only on these invariant matrices.
+This allows the well-known detailed balance condition~\cite{SpohnLebowitz1978, Alicki1976}—which ensures thermal equilibrium—to be formulated in an invariant and consistent manner entirely in terms of $\mD$ and $\mC$.
+Hence, the thermal equilibrium state is the Gibbs state $\hat{\rho}_{\mathrm{G}} = e^{-\beta \hat H'}/\mathcal{Z}$, with the unique Hamiltonian $\hat H'$ given in Eq.~\eqref{eq:defcalLUp}~\footnote{Details will be published elsewhere.}.